 A category of hardware that can run a TensorFlow session, including CPUs, GPUs, and TPUs.

 A TensorFlow programming environment in which operations run immediately.
-By contrast, operations called in graph execution don't run until they are explicitly evaluated.
+In contrast, operations called in graph execution don't run until they are explicitly evaluated.
 Eager execution is an imperative interface, much like the code in most programming languages.
 Eager execution programs are generally far easier to debug than graph execution programs.